jcockbain96/hacker-rank/README.md

 # hacker-rank

-My Python3 solutions to the hackerrank interview preperation kit problems - https://www.hackerrank.com/interview/interview-preparation-kit.
+My Python 3 solutions to problems on the hackerrank website - https://www.hackerrank.com.